GamePlayer-8/GamePlayer-8/README.md

     <hr>
   </a>
 </p>

  * I do not recommend following me or staring my repositories.. because I don't want to be the one, who's being checked and analyzed by numbers (yes, I don't want to be popular on corpo scene).

  * I'm not following people, because I don't like to stalk them in any case.
 But I will star repositories.

  * I don't have any social media accounts to talk with you.
 The only thing what I have is mail and Github.

- * I want to have loneliness instead of people what makes me feel lonely.

  * I don't want to be a tool for others.